Firdous2307/personal-finance-tracker/README.md

  But first off, I want to try and integrate some AWS Services into the Personal Finance Tracker, I love using cloud services and i am sure some will complement this project.

+ ## Thinking

+ - A budget system??
+Users should be able to set financial goals and monitor their spending.
+ - Alert System?
+Users should be have real-time notifications for overpsending or approaching budget limits.
+ - Export reports to csv formats??
+Users would like to analyxe their financial data and share it to maybe loved ones or anyone really.
+ - Data Visualization

+ Integrating a budget system allows users to set financial goals and monitor their spending, making it easier to manage finances effectively.
+An alert system can provide real-time notifications for overspending or approaching budget limits, adding a layer of proactive financial management.
+Exporting reports to CSV formats enables users to analyze their financial data in other tools or share it easily.
+Additionally, you might consider adding data visualization features to present financial trends and insights in a more accessible way.